stackbit-projects/marvelous-comet-91c92/src/pages/risk.md

            This can be reduce by providing 3 step verification  

-          *.
-Account creation with the help of approved documents or member ship of dealerships or ownership  

-          * Account creation with the help of approved documents or member ship of dealerships or ownership
+          1  Account creation with the help of approved documents or member ship of dealerships or ownership